On this page:

 - an increase in floor area, or site area of an existing use

-- an increase to an existing use by the measure specified in Column C of Table 1 in clause 52.06-5.
+- an increase to an existing use by the measure specified in Table 1 to Clause 52.06-5.

 The provisions may also apply when a permit is not required for a new use or for buildings and works.

-In the Neighbourhood Residential Zone, General Residential Zone, Residential Growth Zone, Mixed Use Zone or Township Zone, clause 52.06 does not apply to the:
+In the Neighbourhood Residential Zone, General Residential Zone, Residential Growth Zone, Housing Choice and Transport Zone, Mixed Use Zone or Township Zone, Clause 52.06 does not apply to the:

-- construction or use of a dwelling unless the zone or a schedule to the zone specifies that a permit is required to construct or extend a dwelling.
+- construction and use of one dwelling unless the zone or a schedule to the zone specifies that a permit is required to construct or extend a dwelling, or

 Planning permit requirement